-Season the fish on both sides with Lawry’s® Seasoned Salt and McCormick® Black Pepper.
+Season the fish on both sides with the seasoned salt and the black pepper.

 Oil the grill grates or use spray oil on the grates before lighting the grill.
 Heat the grill to medium high 450 ℉.

 Divide the grilled halibut among 4 plates.
 Stir the remaining citrus marinade and drizzle over the fish.
-You may want to serve the halibut with additional Frank’s® RedHot® Sauce, Lawry’s® Seasoned salt, and McCormick® Black Pepper.
+You may want to serve the halibut with additional hot sauce, seasoned salt, and coarsely ground black pepper.

 We love entertaining, especially when we have a chance to grill our food.
-Walmart makes it super easy especially when it comes to preparation.
-These are laid-back moments that Walmart makes easier for us to enjoy.
+These are laid-back moments that makes it easy for us to enjoy.